joshrl/Jira-Commando/README.md

 Usage
 =============

 The first time you run the jira command it will ask for a server, user, and password.
-The username and server are stored in your home directory in a file called ~/.jira.
-The password is stored in your keychain associated with the server you set.
+The username and server are stored in your home directory in the file ~/.jira.db The password is stored in your keychain associated with the server you set.

 See your cards with a status of "Dev":